Skip to main content

 Shows at SIRF this year which contain live audio description within their performances are:

-A range of SIRF’s shows which contain a high percentage of spoken English have audio description introductions:
+Some SIRF shows that contain a high percentage of spoken English have audio description introductions:

 There are also a variety of music acts to catch across the festival including: